npisolkar/sudoku/README.md

   to be able to do that we need a board method
       int[] getCol(int x)
       int[] getRow(int y)

+  -initial routine - method runSquare(int y, int x) {
+    - get the column, the row, and the segment
+    - scan empty blocks
+  }

   AND a Board  method
       int[] getSegmentAsArray(int x, int y) //returns as read, LtR, TtB